Kuan Chung-ming: Political career

-National Taiwan University presidential selection
+National Taiwan University presidency

 On 5 January 2018, Kuan was elected to succeed Yang Pan-chyr as president of National Taiwan University.
 Shortly after his election, Kuan stated that he would work to help NTU establish international partnerships with other institutions and attract more international students by offering more dual-degree programs.
 Before taking office, Kuan was accused of an unresolved conflict of interest regarding Richard Tsai.
 Tsai was a member of the NTU presidential search committee, but neither he or Kuan had publicly declared that they both served on the board of Taiwan Mobile.
 Additionally, Chang Liao Wan-chien accused Kuan of plagiarism in a paper presented in May 2017.
 Upon further investigation, NTU cleared Kuan of plagiarism.
 Subsequently, the government looked into possible violations of the Classified National Security Information Protection Act.
 In March 2018, a group of NTU academics and alumni filed a complaint with the Taipei District Prosecutors’ Office against Kuan's appointment as university president.
 The controversy resulted in the resignation of education minister Pan Wen-chung in April.
 Soon after Wu Maw-kuen took office, the education ministry chose not to approve Kuan's selection.
 Wu's successor Yeh Jiunn-rong announced on 24 December 2018 that Kuan's appointment had been approved.
 Yeh resigned from his post the next day.
 Kuan was inaugurated as president of National Taiwan University on 8 January 2019.